HOW TO BELIEVE IN GOD

 knowledge of God and our

-movement of the wider Church (Earlier I offered a taste of that through the article, “Gifts of the Spirit”).
-And here I am actually referring to evidence I categorise as ‘tangible’ or ‘palpable’ in the movement, i.e. personal and irrefutable evidence.
+obvious evidence of his presence there.
+Yes, really!
+I am actually referring to evidence I categorise as ‘tangible’ or ‘palpable’ in the movement, i.e. personal and irrefutable evidence.
 It does not matter what doubts you may have right now, you just need to be ready to believe

 as you move into that area of the church.
 The Holy Spirit will lovingly

-Strong evidence of the Lord’s existence will also become obvious when you begin to shape-up a deep ongoing, loyal
+Stronger evidence of the Lord’s existence will become obvious as you begin to shape-up an ongoing, loyal

-evidence in my opinion as well.
+knowledge and evidence in my opinion.
 In particular, I recommend attending an Alpha Course.

 These are available in 100 countries across the globe.
 That course will